"We passed upon the stairs, we spoke of was and when."

 Kathy, attempting to write a letter to Bill, her sister's old boyfriend and her first crush.

-These characters are more complex than the typical romance novel protagonists; they are fully-fleshed out individuals with unusual home lives, often lower to middle class, not living out a fantasy of unlimited resources and wardrobes, flawless skin, winnin the popularity contest.
+These characters are more complex than the typical romance novel protagonists; they are fully-fleshed out individuals with unusual home lives, often lower to middle class, not living out a fantasy of unlimited resources and wardrobes, flawless skin, winning the popularity contest.

 Wednesday, January 28, 2026